5jotters/vRF-briefing/docs/LocalProcedures.md

 ### **ANNEX C. KNEEBOARD**

-Charts for kneeboard can be generated using the official Data Card app that can be downloaded from [here](http://foro.gv5js.com/viewtopic.php?f=98&t=2084).
+Data cards for the kneeboard can be generated using our official [GV5Js Datacard Generator](http://foro.gv5js.com/viewtopic.php?f=98&t=2084) app.

 [Back to mainpage](../README.md)